uzairashfaq85/uzairashfaq85/README.md

 ## 👨‍💻 About Me

-I am an Embedded Systems Security engineer specializing in secure firmware, hardware cryptography, and FPGA-based system design.
-My work focuses on hardware security attacks and secure embedded architectures.
+I am an Embedded Systems Security engineer specializing in secure firmware, PCB design, hardware cryptography, and FPGA-based system design.
+My current work focuses on hardware security attacks and secure embedded architectures and RTLS.

 ---